LionWeb-io/lionweb-mps/readme.md

   * `support` Code to simplify testing
     * `io.lionweb.mps.testsupport` Provides useful concepts for testing
       * `ArbitraryContainer` Can host arbitrary other nodes.
 Needed because when executing node tests, MPS creates temporary model copies and keeps references per `TestNode`.
 If we need consistent node ids across root nodes, they need to be contained in the same `TestNode`, and thus inside an `ArbitraryContainer`.
       * `AssertMatchVerbose` An extension of MPS' standard `assert match` statement.
-Provides detailled information about differences instead of just failing.
+Provides detailed information about differences instead of just failing.
   * `io.lionweb.mps.converter.test` Tests for non-JSON converters.
   * `io.lionweb.mps.converter.test.mpsextensions` Tests that depend on MPS-extensions to be deployed.
     LionWeb-MPS does _not_ depend on MPS-extensions.
-This solutions contains tests stemming from real-world issues.
-We don't execute it in CI yet (see [gradle-mps-plugin feature request](https://github.com/specificlanguages/mps-gradle-plugin/issues/9)).
+This solution contains tests stemming from real-world issues.
   * `io.lionweb.mps.converter.test.usebroken` Tests LionWeb-MPS behavior with broken languages.
     Not executed in CI, as it depends on `io.lionweb.mps.converter.TestLangBroken` which cannot be built in CI.
   * `io.lionweb.mps.json.test` Tests for JSON-related converters.